boschresearch/blech-doc/website/content/en/about/privacy.md

 ## Hosting

 This website is hosted by GitHub Pages.
-When you access the website, GitHub collects usage data.
+When you access the website, GitHub collects logging and usage data.
 See the [GitHub Privacy Statement](https://help.github.com/en/github/site-policy/github-privacy-statement) for details.

 ## Linked services